benjymous/annotations/sandman/sandman-special1.md

 Although Bulfinch's is a bowdlerized retelling for another age, it retains some sense of authority even today; additionally, it might be rendering the originals accurately in this particular instance.
+        Panel 1:  In fact Hades had abducted Persephone, and in variations of the myth she somehow manages to return on earth during spring and summer; thus, "tales of rape" might be an innuendo.
 Panel 2:  Ixion:  Murdered his wife's father, was pardoned by Zeus and admitted to Olympus, where he tried to seduce Hera and was tricked into seducing a cloud, by which was born the race of centaurs.
 He was bound onto a flaming wheel in the underworld for his punishment.